sportstalk247/sdk-multiplatform/docs/source/usage/user_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let bannedUser = try await asyncFunction(
+                let bannedUser = try await userClient.setBanStatus(
-                    for: userClient.setBanStatusAsync(
                     userid: "023976080242ac120002",
                     applyeffect: true, // If set to true, attempt to ban the user.
 If set to false, attempt to remove the ban from user
                     expireseconds: KotlinLong(integerLiteral: 3600) // [Optional] if not specified, the ban is permanent until user is restored.
 If specified, then the ban will be temporarily applied for the specified number of seconds.
-                    )
                 )
                 // Resolve `bannedUser` from HERE onwards(ex. update UI displaying the response data)...
             } catch {